 NOTE: On select units with steel rod speed selectors, you may need to lower shift rod to the side slightly to manuever handle panel over it when pivoting handle upward.

-7. On units with the handle set-up shown in Figure 2-2, attach the two carriage screws (b) and lock nuts (a) removed in Step 2.
-Finish securing the handle by tightening the top two lock nuts (c) loosened in Step 2.
-See Figure 2-6.
+Attach the two carriage screws (b) and nuts (a) removed in Step 2.
+Finish securing the handle by tightening the top two nuts (c) loosened in Step 2.
+See Figure 2-5.